Colombia's Santos may have received Odebrecht contributions

 Santos had yet to comment, but his former campaign manager called any claim of a tie to Odebrecht unfounded and libelous.

-When Odebrecht agreed in December to pay a $3.5 billion fine in the U.S. as part of a plea agreement, authorities in Colombia were swift to respond, becoming the first in Latin America outside Brazil to arrest former officials accused of taking bribes.
+When Odebrecht agreed in December to pay a $3.5 billion fine in the U.S. as part of a plea agreement, authorities in Colombia were the first outside Brazil to arrest former officials accused of taking bribes.

 “So far no official from my government has been accused of taking bribes from Odebrecht, but if that should occur I want the entire weight of the law to fall on them,” Santos said last month.

-Among those jailed was Otto Bula, a little-known rancher who was a regional political ally of the senator cousin of former President Alvaro Uribe, Santos’ chief opponent.
+Among those jailed was Bula, a little-known rancher who was a regional political ally of the senator cousin of former President Alvaro Uribe, Santos’ chief opponent.
+According to the plea agreement, officials in Uribe’s government received the bulk of $11 million that Odebrecht admitted to paying in bribes in Colombia between 2009 and 2014.

 According to Martinez, Bula lobbied on behalf of Odebrecht and helped channel $4.6 million to still unknown recipients after the company was awarded a major highway contract.
-Most of the money went through companies in Panama and China, but two transfers to Colombia of a total $1 million ended up in the management of Santos’ campaign, Martinez said.
+Most of the money went through companies in Panama and China, but two transfers to Colombia of almost $1 million total purportedly ended up in the management of Santos’ campaign, Martinez said.

-Presidential campaign contributions by companies other than banks are illegal in Colombia, and Santos didn’t report taking any contributions from individuals, which in any case are capped around $100,000, according to a report on the 2014 race by anti-corruption watchdog Transparencia Por Colombia.
+Santos’ aides quickly repeat their assertion that Santos took no private contributions, from individuals or companies, during his 2014 campaign in which he narrowly defeated Uribe’s former finance minister.

+Transparency Secretary Camilo Encisco said Santos welcomed an investigation to remove any doubt about his probity.

 Associated Press writer Joshua Goodman in Caracas, Venezuela, contributed to this report.